See what your co-workers have to say about the HDHP with HSA.

 Opening Your Health Savings Account

-Effective 7/1/17, the City's HSA account vendor will be BenefitWallet.
+The City's HSA account vendor is BenefitWallet.
 When you enroll in the Lumenos HDHP, your HSA account with BenefitWallet will be opened automatically.
 Once that occurs, you will receive a Welcome Kit from BenefitWallet.
 Follow the instructions in that kit to determine how to access your Health Savings Account.

 Please know that you may elect at any time to close your HSA account by contacting the HSA Custodian.
 However if you do elect to close your HSA account, the City will be unable to make the City Contributions.